kebaldwi/DNAC-TEMPLATES/LABS/LAB3-DayN-Template/README.md

 While a more extensive set of settings can be built out for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in lab 2.

 ## Lab Section 2 - DNA Center Day N Template Preparation
-You can create Day N Templates within the ***Templating Tool*** within **DNA Center**.
-Go to the ***Templating Tool*** to complete the next task.
+You can create Day N Templates within the ***Template Editor*** within **DNA Center**.
+Go to the ***Template Editor*** to complete the next task.
 Initially, we will keep things pretty simple and deploy one Day N regular template.
 Once the process has been discussed in detail, we will build on this within the following labs.

 ### Step 1 - ***Create a Day N Template***
 Download and import a simple Day N Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/2125templates/Platinum_AAA_Template.json">⬇︎Platinum_AAA_Template.json⬇︎</a> file.
 If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/templates/Platinum_AAA_Template.txt">⬇︎Platinum_AAA_Template.txt⬇︎</a> located within this lab.

 1. Navigate to the **Template Editor** within DNA Center through the menu *Tools>Template Editor*.
    ![json](./images/DNAC-NavigateTemplate.png?raw=true "Import JSON")
-2. With the template editor, left-click the ⨁ icon to the right of onboarding templates and click **Create Project** within the menu.
+2. Within the **template editor**, left-click the ⨁ icon to the right of onboarding templates and click **Create Project** within the menu.
    ![json](./images/DNAC-ProjectCreate.png?raw=true "Import JSON")
 3. Name the new project `DNAC Template Lab DayN`.
 This project will be the one we will use to keep all our templates.
    ![json](./images/DNAC-ProjectAdd.png?raw=true "Import JSON")